Madagascar

 Since 1997, there has been a succession of missions to consolidate MAP's presence in the field.
 Mr Nicolas Ryter's next field mission is scheduled for April 2024.

-projects in madagascar
+projects in Madagascar

 Objectives